stephenr85/jquery-responsive-nav/README.md

 ###### smallShowsSingle
 Default is false.
 When true, only one child list will be shown at a time for the "small" behavior.

+###### generateMenuHandle
+Default is true.
+This generates a <a href="menu-handle generated"><i></i>__options.menuHandleText__<span></a> element.
+The <i> tag is intended for an icon.

+###### menuHandleText
+Default is "Menu".

 ###### generateBackLinks
 Default is true.
-This generates a <li class="back-generated"><a>Back</a></li> element at the top of a parent's child list.
+This generates a <li class="back generated"><a>Back</a></li> element at the top of a parent's child list.
 Use CSS to hide or display these at the necessary breakpoints.
+You may also pass a function for this option, which should return the html/element you want to use for the back button.

 ##### backLinkText
 Default is "Back".

 ###### generateSubSectionLinks
 Default is true.
 This generates a copy of the parent link and places it in its child list, since parent only reveal their children during "small" behavior.
 You can use the __subSectionLinkExists__ parameter to exclude certain sections.
+You may also pass a function for this option, which should return the html/element you want to use for the section link.

 ###### subSectionLinkExists
 This function is passed a parent/section link and its child list (function($a, $ul){...}), which you can use to determine if a sub section link already exists.
 If this function returns true, a sub section link will not be generated.